stian-git/design-2-ca/README.md

 ![image](https://tekniskpotet.no/img/slil-ski-screenshot.jpg)

-This is just a design mockup for a sports club.
+This is just a design mockup for a sports club and not a functional website.

 # Table of Contents